 This document is the one-year Annual Action Plan (AAP) for the City of Saint Paul, Minnesota for program year 2019-20 to be submitted to the to the U.S. Department of Housing and Urban Development (HUD).
 The AAP includes the City's application for 2019 Community Development Block Grant (CDBG) funding, which the City uses to invest in housing, public improvements, economic development, public services, and job creation activities.
-Saint Paul also receives HOME Investment Partnerships (HOME) funding to assist in the provision of long-term, safe, and affordable housing.
-Additionally, the City receives Emergency Solutions Grant (ESG) funding, which provides programs to assist individuals and families to quickly regain stability in permanent housing after experiencing a housing crisis or homelessness.
-This document will be submitted to HUD by April 15, 2019.
+Saint Paul also receives HOME Investment Partnerships Program (HOME) funding to assist in the provision of long-term, safe, and affordable housing.
+And, the City receives Emergency Solutions Grant (ESG) funding, which provides programs to assist individuals and families quickly regain stability in permanent housing after experiencing a housing crisis or homelessness.
+This document will be submitted to HUD by May 15, 2019.

 The City is considered an entitlement community by HUD.
-Eligibility for participation as an entitlement community is based on population data provided by the U.S. Census Bureau and metropolitan area delineations published by the Office of Management and Budget.
+Eligibility for participation as an entitlement community is based on population data provided by the U.S. Census Bureau and metropolitan area delineations published by the Office of Management and Budget (OMB).
 HUD determines the amount of each entitlement grantee's annual funding allocation formula which uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding, age of housing and population growth lag in relationship to other metropolitan areas.
-The City anticipates receiving \$6,764,245 in CDBG funding; \$1,748,058 in HOME program funding; and \$578,890 in ESG funding for FY 2019-20.
-In addition, the City estimates using \$556,899 in CDBG program income and has HOME program income of \$1,002,342 in-hand.
-Total estimated HUD funding is \$10,650,434.
+The City estimates receiving \$6,293,101 in CDBG funding; \$1,938,350 in HOME program funding; and \$566,521 in ESG funding for FY 2019-20.
+In addition, the City estimates using about \$556,899 in CDBG program income and has HOME program income of \$932,611 in-hand.
+Total estimated HUD funding is \$10,287,482.
 These estimates are based on the City receiving the same level of funding from HUD in FY 2019-20 that was received in FY 2018-19.
-Should the City receive funding less or greater than the estimated amount, funding for all CDBG, HOME and ESG activities will be reduced or increased in direct proportion to the difference in the actual allocations received from HUD.
+Should the City receive funding greater or less than the estimated amount, funding for all CDBG, HOME and ESG activities will be reduced or increased in direct proportion to the difference in the actual allocations received from HUD.